Lucio Gutiérrez: Early life

-Lucio Gutierrez, in full Lucio Edwin Gutiérrez Borbua, (born 23 March 1957, Quito, Ecuador), Ecuadorian army colonel and politician who served as president of Ecuador (2003–05).

-Gutiérrez was raised in Tena, an Amazon basin town.
+Lucio Edwin Gutiérrez Borbua was born on 23 March 1957 in Quito.
+He was raised in Tena, an Amazon basin town.
 He was the son of a traveling salesman and attended primary and secondary school in Tena before transferring at age 15 to a military college in Quito.
 Gutiérrez graduated from the Army Polytechnic School as a civil engineer after having won honor's for academic and athletic prowess.
 He later studied in Brazil and the United States.

 Gutiérrez rose steadily through the army ranks.
 In 1990–92 he served with the United Nations observer mission to Nicaragua.
 As a young man, he demonstrated little interest in politics, but during the 1990s he sympathized with fellow Ecuadorians as they became increasingly disenchanted with corruption and poverty.
 In 1997, as aide-de-camp to Pres.
 Abdalá Bucaram Ortiz, he refused an order to use force against a crowd outside the presidential palace.

 Bucaram fled the palace and was later removed from office by the National Congress.
 In 1999 Gutiérrez repeatedly questioned the government's conduct and pointedly refused to shake Pres.
 Jamil Mahuad Witt's hand during a public ceremony in December.

-Military career

-Gutierrez was born on 23 March 1957, in the city of Quito.
-Although holding degrees in civil engineering, administration and physical education, he chose a career with the Ecuadorian army, where he rose to the rank of colonel before his involvement in a coup against the government.

-In January 2000, thousands of Ecuadorians of Andean Indian descent massed in the capital of Quito to protest corruption in the government and economic policy.
-Ordered to break up demonstrations, Gutierrez instead helped feed the protesters, allowed them to occupy the country's congress building, and joined Indian leader Antonio Vargas and a judge, Carlos Solorzano in "announcing a government of national salvation."

-The coup did not last long and the old government returned to power, but with a new president to replace the discredited predecessor.
-Gutierrez and other supporters of the coup were imprisoned for six months and expelled from the army.

-As with many other military men who have entered politics in Latin American countries, Gutiérrez's first experiences in a public forum date back to a period of political and social unrest.
-Indigenous and poor Ecuadorans staged massive protests when the Jamil Mahuad government decided to adopt the U.S. dollar as the national currency in 2000.
-Gutiérrez disobeyed the government's order to repress the protestors and instead, together with fellow officers and their troops, joined the movement to depose president Mahuad.
-Days later, the Ecuadoran Congress deposed the president and the vice-president took the presidential chair.